Jam851/VS-Code-Files-3-Months/BASICS OF MYSQL/Basic_Commands.md

 UPDATE <table name> SET <column name 1> = <value 1>, <column name 2> = <value 2> WHERE <condition statement>;
 // updates entries which pass the condition statement.
 Usually an ID is used to be more precise but anything goes.

-ALTER TABLE <table name> CHANGE <table name> <new table name> = <new dataType>;
-// changes column name & its dataType.
-The column values accomodate to the new dataType if they can logically can. for eg: INTEGER can accomodate DECIMAL & VARCHAR but,
-           VARCHAR cannot accomodate DECIMALS or INTEGER

 ALTER TABLE <table name> ADD <new column name> <dataType>;
 // adds new column to table.
 Its default value & other descriptors can be attached to this command.
-   [ places new column at the end of the table horizontally. ] To place new column after a specific column, attach 'AFTER <column name>' at the end of above command.
+   [ places new column at the end of the table horizontally. ] AFTER <column name>: To place new column after a specific column, attach at the end of above command.
+   FIRST: To place new column at the front of table

 ALTER TABLE <table name> DROP <column name>;
 // removes column & its data from table.

+ALTER TABLE <table name> CHANGE <column name> <new column name> <new dataType>;
+// changes column name, dataType & descriptors. the column values accomodate to the new dataType if they logically can. for eg: INTEGER can accomodate DECIMAL & VARCHAR but,
+           VARCHAR cannot accomodate DECIMALS or INTEGER

 SELECT <column name> AS <different column name> FROM <table name>;
 // selects existing column and shows it with <different column name>.